NUCS/PACKAGES/QUEENS

 NUCS

-If you purchased individual queens, they will be marked and in a corked Mini California
+Queens will come marked and in a Mini California Cage with candy plug.

 EDUCATION